bahlo/spockhub/README.md

 ![](screenshot.png)

 ## Installation
 ### Chrome
-1. Clone this repo: `git clone git@github.com:bahlo/spockhub.git`
+1. Download the `Chrome.crx` from the latest Release
-2. Open <chrome://extensions/>
+2. Open your extension page <chrome://extensions/>
-3. Make sure `Developer mode` on the top right is checked
-4. Click on `Load unpacked extension…` and choose your cloned repo

-###Safari

-1. Clone this repo: `git clone git@github.com:bahlo/spockhub.git`
+3. Drag the downloaded file into this window

+### Safari
+1. Download the `Spockhub.safariextz` from the latest Release
 2. Double-click Spockhub.safariextz

 ## License
 This project is licensed under the [WTFPL](http://www.wtfpl.net/).